VATARN/VATARN/README.md

   Hi There, I'm Arnav Vats 👋
 </h1>
 <h3>💻 Front-end developer passionate about building user-friendly and visually stunning web applications.
 I've been working in the industry since 2021, and during this time, I've developed expertise in a wide range of technologies and frameworks </h3>
-<h3>🌱 I’m currently pursuing a Master's in IT and Management at UT Austin, and I'm always eager to explore and learn new cutting edge technologies that improve  enhance user experiences. </h3>
+<h3>🌱 I’m currently pursuing a Master's in IT and Management at UT Austin, and I'm always eager to explore, upskill and learn new cutting edge technologies that improve and enhance user experiences and increase value. </h3>
 <h3>👯 I’m looking to collaborate on open-source projects related to Responsive and UI/UX design, Dynamic programming, Data structures, Algorithms, System Design, and full-stack development.</h3>

   ## Tech Stack & Skills